kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 ## Task 1: Ingest Data to Storage account

+This task focuses on ingesting data into an Azure Storage Account.
+It involves uploading or transferring datasets to cloud storage in a structured and secure manner.
+The stored data will be used for further processing and analysis in the AI pipeline.

 ### A. Launch Azure Cloud Shell

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.